rkwitt/teaching/WS1718/IP/PS/README.md

 (formerly known as IPython notebooks).
 Even if you do not complete all exercises of one exercise sheet, hand in the notebook.
 The filename of the notebook needs to be in the form `GROUPNAME_ExSheet_X.ipynb`.

+**Note**: The link to the submission platform will be announced once the PS starts.

 ### Recommendation